Category: top level page

 Student Competition

-Innovative Technology and Global Citizenship for the 21st Century
+Inclusive Technology and Global Citizenship for the 21st Century

 We welcome all undergraduate and postgraduate students of our member universities to enter WTUN’s annual student competition.

-All you have to do is produce and present an idea (via a video) to address one of the United Nations Sustainable Development Goals
+All you have to do is produce and present an idea (via a video) to address one of the chosen United Nations Sustainable Development Goals

 We invite you to submit your ideas in the form of a proposal and short video that will be assessed by our panel of judges.